-- Published and transparent decision-making process through a committee system accessible to the Public. - Communications Plan which uses media campaigns to inform the Public. - Corporate Equalities and Fairness Scheme to ensure that access to services is available to all.
+- Published and transparent decision-making process through a committee system accessible to the Public. - Communications Plan which uses media campaigns to inform the Public. - Equality, Diversion, and Inclusion Strategy (2020 to 2024) with a work programme which is being monitored by an Equalities Steering Group, consisting of people from outside bodies and representative groups.